mslinn/jekyll_img/README.md

 The wrapper width is identical to the displayed image width.
 Within the wrapper `<div />`, the embedded `<img />` is displayed with `width=100%`.
 If a caption is required, the generated `<figure />` only makes the space taken by the generated HTML longer;
-the image width and height is not affected.
+the image&rsquo;s width and height are not affected.

 The wrapper will not exceed the width of the tag that encloses it if the `size` parameter has values `eighthsize`, `fullsize`, `halfsize`, `initial` or `quartersize`.